Relational Identifier (RID) Specification

 • Classification codes never change due to RID usage

 UBKDS codes classify knowledge.
 RIDs relate artifacts.
+The Primary RID can be used to coordinate their lifecycle.

 Cross-References